Jeannie Callum

 Jeannie Callum is a transfusion medicine specialist and hematologist in Ontario, Canada.
 She is also a professor at the University of Toronto and Queen's University.
 She was the co-principal investigator of the CONCOR trial, an international randomized controlled trial evaluating the use of convalescent plasma for the treatment of COVID-19 infection.
 She was lead editor for Bloody Easy 4: Blood Transfusions, Blood Alternatives and Transfusion Reactions, fourth edition a handbook in transfusion medicine for the province of Ontario.

+Career and research

+Callum, is a Canadian transfusion medicine specialist and hematologist based in Ontario, where she serves as professor in the Departments of Pathology & Molecular Medicine at Queen’s University and Laboratory Medicine & Pathobiology at the University of Toronto.
+As Director of Transfusion Medicine at Kingston Health Sciences Centre and an associate scientist at Sunnybrook Research Institute, she has focused on improving blood utilization, tracking transfusion-related errors, and managing coagulopathy in trauma and post-cardiac surgery patients.
+Callum was co-principal investigator on the CONCOR‑1 trial evaluating convalescent plasma for COVID-19, lead author of Bloody Easy (the Ontario provincial transfusion handbook), and an author or editor of over 150 peer-reviewed publications.